Richie-Moon/Project-Management/README.md

 Los Alamos Chess Variant

 # Notes
 Only works/only tested on Windows.
-(Probably) will not word on other OS's.
+Will not work on other OS's.

-Only run through IDLE, not VSCode.
+Only run through IDLE, not VSCode, as VSCode has some path and directory issues.

 # Credits
 [Fairy Stockfish](https://github.com/fairy-stockfish/Fairy-Stockfish)